sembr/specification/README.md

 > a self-closing tag (`<br />`) in XHTML.

 > \*\*
+> Although Markdown and CommonMark allow
-> Although CommonMark allows the use of trailing spaces
+> two or more trailing spaces
 > to indicate breaks between consecutive lines,
 > this syntax is incompatible with
 > tools that automatically strip trailing whitespace.